Menu

 How 18-Panel Drug Tests Work

-Most 18-panel tests analyze a urine sample, as urine testing is simple to administer and detects recent drug use.
+Most 18-panel tests analyse a urine sample, as urine testing is simple to administer and detects recent drug use.
 The procedure is straightforward:

 1. The donor provides a urine sample at a collection site or with an at-home test kit.